 Try to pick as level a parking spot as possible.
-Stabilizing jacks or blocks probably won't be required for an overnight stay unless you extend a slide out room.
+Stabilizing jacks or blocks probably won't be required for an overnight stay.
 However, if you put the jack pad on the hitch jack and run the hitch jack down to take the weight off the cars springs it will provide some stability.
-If you must parked on a slope, PARK FACING DOWNHILL.
+If you must parked on a slope, PARK

+FACING DOWNHILL.
 It is easier to level the trailer this way.